Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 I just don't know.

-Because it takes a long time to get new mines online, new production facilities because of all that stuff I was describing earlier.
+Because it takes a long time to get new mines online, new production facilities, because of all that stuff I was describing earlier.

-So I don't know how long that parity period will last.
+So, I don't know how long that parity period will last.

 And we may get greater than parity.

-it may get so severe that it gets greater than parity.
+It may get so severe that it gets greater than parity.

 And we don't know when it'll occur.

-And the temporal marker is uh silver, an ounce of silver being greater than many ounces of gold.
+And the temporal marker is silver, an ounce of silver being greater than many ounces of gold.

-Okay, so when we get to if we had a situation where we actually could trade physical silver and gold, and the government and everybody else wants you to trade out the silver just to get it into the marketplace to get it over to China so they can make stuff out of it so they can keep on their power structure.
+Okay, so when we get to, if we had a situation where we actually could trade physical silver and gold, and the government and everybody else wants you to trade out the silver just to get it into the marketplace to get it over to China so they can make stuff out of it so they can keep on their power structure.

-So they'll do it at a political level.
+So, they'll do it at a political level.

-If it got that bad, we're on the absolute uh certainty of a collapse so deep that the ice age will threaten us.
+If it got that bad, we're on the absolute certainty of a collapse so deep that the ice age will threaten us.

-Okay, so that's the that's the extreme negative path.
+Okay, so that's the extreme negative path.

-Uh because, and that's a good temporal marker for it.
+Because, and that's a good temporal marker for it.

-So it could develop in a couple of different ways.
+Okay, so it could develop in a couple of different ways.

-There is the it is possible that we could have a one, we could have an officialdom kind of a thing come in, right?
+It is possible that we could have a one, we could have an officialdom kind of a thing come in, right?

-Um there are many possible scenarios where we will have a multiple gold to silver ratio.
+There are many possible scenarios where we will have a multiple gold to silver ratio.

 But those are going to be dependent upon a major change and collapse early in the process.

-So this is a dependency, a contingency temporal marker.
+So, this is a dependency, a contingency temporal marker.

-But we've got to face reality, we've got to get rid of the MSM narrative, and all that shit has to crack in order for us to be on the good side towards civilization 2.0.
+We've got to get rid of the MSM narrative and all that shit has to crack in order for us to be on the good side towards civilization 2.0.

 There's millions of these little threads continually going.